henribruvier/paradox/README.md

 ## About

-Monorepo consists of a mobile application, a database, an api and a desktop web application
+Monorepo consists of a mobile application, a database, an api and a web application To see the dektop app, got to this repo [desktop-app](https://github.com/henribruvier/paradox-desktop)

 It uses [Turborepo](https://turborepo.org/) and contains: